 It’s been quite some time, since I last wrote about our Open Source PostgreSQL monitoring tool called pgwatch2, but now there’s again a reason for it – it got a lot better again!
 Updates for the pgwatch2 Postgres monitoring tool include multiple new feature updates per requests from users and also some bugfixes.
-So a quick overview of new stuff here.
+So this is a quick overview of new stuff here.

 First some words about pgwatch2 – it’s our relatively new (released in January) PostgreSQL monitoring tool, aiming to provide a nice balance between features / usability / out-of-the-box experience, concentrating on nice graphs using Grafana.
 The philosophy behind the software could be formulated as “simple but flexible”.
 Basically, it tries to do the minimum itself and let other existing software components to do the rest.
 Users can also easily define their own metrics with SQL and graph them however they want.
 It’s especially good for ad hoc monitoring, as getting started with pgwatch2 is a one-liner thanks to Docker.

 Below is a listing of new features so feel free to check out that latest version and let us know on GitHub if you’re still missing something in the tool or are having difficulties with something.
 Any feedback would be highly appreciated!

 Comments on updates to pgwatch for version 1.2

 - Add possibility to monitor all databases for a host automatically

 Previously one had to add all databases manually for a multi-db cluster, but now when leaving the “DB name” empty all DB-s are fetched, with those already being monitored skipped.
 A tip – when not sure what databases are there, uncheck the “Enabled” flag to review/enable/delete the found DB-s in the second step.

 - Enable deletion of InfluxDB metrics data from the Web UI